Excavator Operation

 Do you need a licence to operate an excavator in Australia?

 There is no universal "excavator licence" in Australia.
 However, operators must be competent, typically demonstrated through RIIMPO320F (Conduct Civil Construction Excavator Operations) Statement of Attainment from an accredited RTO.
 This covers all excavator sizes from mini to standard.
-A High Risk Work Licence (HRWL) is required from 10 August 2025 when using an excavator to lift and suspend loads exceeding 3 tonne Safe Working Load.
+From 10 August 2025, a High Risk Work Licence (HRWL) is required when an excavator (or other earthmoving machinery) is used to suspend a load where the machinery has a Safe Working Load exceeding 3 tonnes — CN (non-slewing) or C2 (slewing, up to 20 tonne capacity) class.
 Most major contractors also require annual Verification of Competency (VOC).

-Is Dial Before You Dig (BYDA) mandatory before excavation?
+Is Before You Dig Australia (BYDA) mandatory before excavation?

-Yes in NSW - it is a legal requirement under the Electricity Supply (Safety and Network Management) Regulation 2014.
+Yes in NSW — it is a legal requirement under the Electricity Supply (Safety and Network Management) Regulation 2014 and the Gas Supply (Safety and Network Management) Regulation 2013.
 In other states, it is strongly recommended and effectively mandatory through WHS obligations, SWMS requirements, and contractual conditions.
 BYDA enquiries must be lodged at least 1 business day before excavation.
 The service is free (call 1100 or visit www.byda.com.au).
-Mechanical excavation deeper than 150mm and hand excavation deeper than 300mm both trigger BYDA requirements.
+Mechanical excavation deeper than 150mm and hand excavation deeper than 300mm both trigger BYDA requirements (per the NSW regulations above).
+Plan validity is set per asset owner — renew if expired before digging.

 What is the exclusion zone around an operating excavator?